jlolling/talendcomp_maven_plugins/README.md

 #Maven plugin to setup a Talend component

-This plugin configures for a talend component:
+This plugin does for a talend component:
-1. adds the necessary libraries according to the project dependencies to the component
+* adds the necessary libraries according to the project dependencies to the component
-2. Setup the IMPORT tags in the component XML configuration file
+* Setup the IMPORT tags in the component XML configuration file
-3. Setup the release date tag of the component
+* Setup the release date tag of the component
-4. Setup the component version cording to the project version
+* Setup the component version cording to the project version

 To use it in your own Talend component project use this plugin configuration:
 ```